hyjiacan/ColorWanted/README.md

 This is a screen color picker on **Windows** system. **RGB**、**HSL**、**HSB/HSV**、**HSI** are supported。

-If you got any suggestion or problem, [issue](https://github.com/hyjiacan/ColorWanted/issues/new) is always welcome.
+If you got any issue or suggestion, [issue](https://github.com/hyjiacan/ColorWanted/issues/new) is always welcome.

 ## Requirements